raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 ### Goal

-Produce a database-resident TANF statistical weights dataset for a selected fiscal year.
-The first version calculates Section 1 weights only, matching the current ticket and script.
+Produce a database-resident statistical weights dataset for a selected fiscal year and program.
+The first version calculates Section 1 weights only.
+The formula is shared across TANF, SSP, and Tribal TANF; program adapters provide the parsed source models, aggregate count field, `DataFile.program_type`, and QA STT scope.

 ### Source Inputs